elliesgithub/hangman/README.md

 ```
 Continue to run the hangman game following the instructions given.

+## Usage instructions

 - A random word is selected from the word_list.
 - The user inputs a singular letter as a guess.
-- A response is given as to whether the guess was correct, incorrect or invalid.
+- A response is given as to whether the guess was correct, incorrect, already guessedor invalid.
-- The user has 5 lives and the game will run until they have either guessed all letters of the word or lives have ran out.
+- The user has 5 lives and the game will run until they have either guessed all letters of the word or lives have run out.
-- The game is over when either of these outcomes occur.
+- The game is over when either of these outcomes occurs.

 ## File structure of the project
 ```